kewinwang/rails-stack/README.markdown

 * Get a brand spanking new slice / host (Debian or Ubuntu please, other apt-based sytems might work too)
 * Install sudo if you are on Debian
 * Create yourself a user (use `adduser`), add yourself to the /etc/sudoers file
-* Set your host url|ip address and some fields with databae in settings.yml (settings.yml.example provided)
+* Set your host url|ip address and some fields with database in assets/settings.yml (settings.yml.example provided)

 From your local system (from the passenger-stack directory), run: